MANU-CHAUHAN/EVA6/README.md

 4) Experiments will hold notebooks for sometimes session based tests or something different, but will revolve around CV.

+#### VisionX: The main source for structured and modularised code, for ease of use and out of the box experimentation, work in progress

 ### TODO:
 1. Complete README for all existing session dirs